Shravya9506/ISQA8600_DataExploration/DataExploration.md

   geom_point()
 ```

 **_Observation:_** I plotted this understand if there are any data anomolies with the columns 'gender' and 'gender_identity'.
-It was interesting to note that some data records with had gender = Female had gender_identity = Male and vice-verse.
+It was interesting to note that some data records which had gender = Female had gender_identity = Male and vice-verse.
 I think this information will be useful for data cleaning.

 #### Scatter Plot 2 : Average total time spent by each job title